-It is preferable to install the Data Gateway on each a computer running 24×7, so you can refresh the reports at any time.
-The Data Gateway can be installed in 2 ways: ‘on-premises data gateway’ and ‘on-premises data gateway (personal mode)’.
-Both options are possible, but we prefer to use the ‘on-premises data gateway’ so different users can make use of the same gateway.
+The Data Gateway must be installed on a Windows computer, which may be a physical computer or a virtual machine in the cloud.
+This computer must be powered on at the times that you want to refresh the dashboards.
+The Data Gateway can be installed in 2 ways: ‘standard mode’ and ‘personal mode’.
+Both options are possible, but we prefer to use the ‘standard mode’ so different users can make use of the same gateway.

 The setup of the Data Gateway is explained by Microsoft on their website: https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem